linode/docs/docs/applications/game-servers/minecraft-with-spigot-ubuntu.md

     name: Sam Mauldin
 ---

 This guide shows you how to setup your own Minecraft server on a Linode running Ubuntu 14.04/14.10.
-You can play online with your friends and/or host a public server.
+You can play online with your friends or host a public server.

 We'll compile the [Spigot](https://spigotmc.com) Minecraft server (1.8.3 at the time of publication) so you can use the whole expanse of [Bukkit](https://bukkit.org/) plugins available.